LED Lighting for Pickleball Courts

 Pickleball Court Lighting and Pole Height

-The USA Pickleball Association states that lights should be mounted on 20′ tall poles, but if your local lighting ordinance requires a mounting height of lower than 15 feet, which standard do you think will be the determining factor?
+The USA Pickleball Association states that lights should be mounted on 20′ tall poles, but if your local lighting ordinance requires a mounting height of lower than 15 feet, which pole height standard do you think will be the determining factor?
 Obviously, you have to meet the local lighting ordinance or go without lighting.
 Today, using the advanced optics in Access Fixtures sports lights like the APTA, Access Fixtures can meet all USA Pickleball Association standards with a mounting height of 14 feet.
 This enables homeowners, HOAs, etc. to have pickleball lighting without 20′ poles.
 The only drawback is if a pickleball ball pops up over 14′ high.
 Since that doesn’t happen a lot in pickleball, the tradeoff is worthwhile.

 Pickleball Court Light Poles and Windspeed

 Building ordinances require that pickleball court poles meet the windspeed required to survive hurricanes, typhoons, and other assorted meteorological events.
 This requires that the sports lighting have a low EPA to minimize the walls and gauge of a pole, while the pole is able to withstand the weather event.
 Access Fixtures has designed and engineered poles that can withstand the 180+ mph requirements of part of Florida and even the 190+ mph requirements of Guam.
 Materials also matter.
 Metal poles located near or by the ocean can rust.
-To increase the life of the poles, the poles should either have a extra protective coating, be galvanized, or the pole should be manufactured with a fiberglass composite.
+To increase the life of the poles, the poles should either have an extra protective coating, be galvanized, or the pole should be manufactured with a fiberglass composite.

 Using APTA Sports Lights to Illuminate Your Pickleball Court